wesmc7777/Azure-IoT-C-SDK-Reference/index.md

 * The libraries expose a platform abstraction layer (PAL) to isolate OS dependencies (HTTPAPI, Lock, Threads).

-For more information on the platform abstraction layer (PAL), refer to the https://github.com/Azure/azure-c-shared-utility/blob/master/devdoc/porting_guide.md "porting guide".
+Refer to the https://github.com/Azure/azure-c-shared-utility/blob/master/devdoc/porting_guide.md "porting guide" for more information on the platform abstraction layer (PAL).